PhuongHoang/expense-app/README.md

   :ballot_box_with_check: Setup entity and repositories classes

+  :ballot_box_with_check: Setup a common data layer that other projects can use, based on this [instruction](https://stackoverflow.com/questions/55728878/scan-repositories-in-another-package)

-  :black_square_button: Verified that the data can be saved/retrieved from PostgreSQL database
+  :ballot_box_with_check: Verified that the data can be saved/retrieved from PostgreSQL database

 #### Setup REST endpoint with Spring Data REST
 Spring Data REST generates REST endpoints for `@Repository` classes automatically.
 This saves from having to write `@RestController` classes by hand.

+  :ballot_box_with_check: Setup the endpoints for all the available repositories

+  :black_square_button: Configure the JSON response